FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: Experiments

 \subsection{FewSOME Implementation Details}

 The model backbone for MNIST, CIFAR-10 and F-MNIST is a simple architecture we name \lq{}VGG-3\rq{} based on the first three blocks of VGG-16.
-Following the training protocol of previous SOTA DROCC\cite{drocc}, 20\% of the official training data was used as a validation set to tune the model parameters.
-The hyper-parameters of FewSOME include the Reference Set size, $N \in \{30, 60\}$, $K \in \{1 , 2, 3\}$, feature embedding dimension, $l \in \{1024, 2048\}$, batch size $\in \{1 , 8, 16, 30\}$, $\alpha$ in the range $ (0.01 \le \alpha \le 1)$ and learning rate in the range $1e-2$ to $1e-8$.
+Following the training protocol of previous SOTA DROCC, 20\% of the official training data was used as a validation set to tune the model parameters.
+The hyper-parameters of FewSOME include the Reference Set size, $N \in \{30, 60\}$, $K \in \{1 , 2, 3\}$, feature embedding dimension, $l \in \{1024, 2048\}$, batch size $\in \{1 , 8, 16, 30\}$, $\alpha$ in the range $ [0.01, 1]$ and learning rate in the range $[1e-2, 1e-8]$.
 The early stopping criteria for FewSOME is to stop training once the rate at which the training loss is decreasing is less than 0.5\% for a patience of two.
 The optimiser was Adam \cite{adam}.
-The image dimensions in MVTec AD range from 700x700 to 1024x1024.
-These images were rescaled to 128x128 and a larger architecture, ResNet-18 \cite{resnet} was employed as the model backbone.
-Weights were initialised using Kaiming initialisation or with weights pretrained on ImageNet \cite{imagenet}.
+The image dimensions in MVTec AD range from $700\times700$ to $1024\times1024$.
+These images were rescaled to $128\times128$.
+A larger architecture, ResNet-18 \cite{resnet} was then employed as the model backbone and the feature embedding dimension, $l$ was set to $1000$.
+For MVTec, the average best result (averaged over ten seeds) on the test set was reported as was done for competing methods for fair comparison.
+Weights were initialised using Kaiming initialisation or with weights pretrained on ImageNet.